HaSSaN46310/111-1-Introduction-of-Computer/README.md

 # School-Stuff
 Really?
-You came here just for plagiarize my code?
+You came here just to plagiarize my code? /j

-This whole coding thing is for School, If you came here for "REFERENCE".
-Please kindly inform me.
+This whole coding thing is for School works, If you are having same class with me and came here for "REFERENCE".
+Please kindly inform me by e-mail or irl.

 Gmail 1 : odinbooder@gmail.com